Surrogacy & Assisted Reproduction

 Surrogacy makes it possible for an intended parent who does not have the ability to carry a pregnancy to have a genetically-related child.
-Roberta Batley is experienced in the surrogacy process, working with either the surrogates or the intended parents.
+Roberta Batley and Donna Baslee are experienced in the surrogacy process, working with either the surrogate or the intended parents.
 They recognize the emotional and complex journey they are taking together.
-Ms. Batley and Ms. Baslee discuss what can be expected in terms of timeline, costs, and issues that could arise and draft an extensive contract.
+Ms. Batley and Ms. Baslee discuss what can be expected in terms of timeline, costs and issues that could arise and draft an extensive contract.
 The agreement details all aspects of the arrangement so the parties have clear expectations.

-For more information on surrogacy or gestational carrier agreements please contact Little, Gilman-Tepper and Batley at 505-246-0500 or at lgtfamilylaw.com.
+For more information on surrogacy, gestational carrier or other assisted reproduction agreements please contact Little, Gilman-Tepper & Batley at 505-246-0500.